Dizzienoo/MongooseSchemaValidator/readme.md

 		DOB: Date.now(),
 	}, { convert: true }) // Full list of the options to send is below
 	//Process and use our validated code
-	console.log(valid);
+	// The validated schema will be in valid.data console.log(valid);
 	}
 	catch (err) {